THE Ne Plus Ultra Jass ORCHESTRA

 Matt Goodling, Tenor, Tritone Trio

 Matt Goodling has not performed in almost a decade and is delighted and grateful to be performing once again with Tritone Trio and The Ne Plus Ultra Jass Orchestra.
 A Pacific Northwest Native, Matt has been featured in many region musical theatre productions.
 In addition to his vocal prowess, he is also a very adept sound technician.
-He currently resides in Portland with his lovely girlfriend Angela Baldino who without her help, he would not be up to snuff.
+He currently resides in Portland with his lovely wife Angela Baldino who without her help, he would not be up to snuff.

 Timothy Lafolette, Baritone, Tritone Trio